FrankC01/tributary/README.md

 # tributary

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library to work with XPDL/BPMN.

 ## Usage